What is carpal tunnel syndrome?

 In most cases, the initial treatment is nonoperative.
 A trial of splinting and steroid injections is attempted at first.
 Most patients with carpal tunnel syndrome will respond to a steroid injection.
 The length of response to this treatment varies.
 In some patients it is curative and in others it is very short acting.
 This is a treatment as well as a diagnostic test.
 If one responds to steroid injections then this treats the condition and confirms the diagnosis.
 If the response to injection is suboptimal or short lived then the patient may need further evaluation.
 Eventually, some patients require surgery.
 In this case Dr. Graham prefers endoscopic carpal tunnel release although in some instances, such as when in office surgery is chosen, he will perform an open release.

-Why choose Dr. David Graham in Victor, NY to treat your carpal tunnel syndrome?
+Why choose Dr. David Graham to treat your carpal tunnel syndrome?

 All techniques of carpal tunnel release involve the division of the transverse carpal ligament to increase the space in the carpal tunnel.
 This can be done through either an open or endoscopic approach.
 Dr. Graham is facile with both techniques, but our preferred technique is endoscopic carpal tunnel release.
 Dr. David Graham is the only surgeon in the area to utilize this advanced method.
 This technique involves placing a small incision in the wrist and dividing the ligament from “the inside out” utilizing a camera.
 This method avoids an incision on the sensitive area of the palm.
 It has been proven to be less painful for patients and it allows an earlier return to work and other activities.
 In some instances, such as when the less expensive in-office surgery is requested or when a repeat carpal tunnel release is needed, then Dr. Graham will perform the traditional open carpal tunnel surgery.